thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    bf.mic_nxy = [3 2];         % of 3 x 2
    bf.mic_dxy = [30e-3 30e-3]; % Same x and y spacing
    bf.plot_box = 150e-3;
    bf = bf_design(bf);

 L-shape
 =======

-The L-shape array is much like rectangular but only the left and bottom edge of microphones rectangle is populated.
+The L-shape array is much like the rectangular array but only the left and bottom edge of the microphones rectangle is populated.

 .. figure:: lshape_array.png
    :width: 600

    L-shape array with four microphones.

-It was produced by
+It is produced by the following:

 .. code-block:: octave